Valentine’s Day is problematic.

 Browse the apps

 If you’re still looking for some touch, you know what to do.
-The apps–that’s where they keep the people looking for people.
+Find the best French dating apps!
+That’s where they keep the people looking for people.
 Pick your pleasure, but remember–all romances start with a first date.
 Don’t put too much pressure on that first encounter.
 You’re in charge.

 Am I a grouch for not upholding the modern values of Valentine’s Day?
 Maybe, but this isn’t my first rodeo.
 Love isn’t locks on a bridge (please stop, the weight is killing our bridges), or the perfect dinner, or diamonds, or roses.
 Love is something you already have, with your family and friends and community.
 Celebrate the love you’ve got on February 14, and let the rest of the universe unfold as it should.